 Can I apply for financial assistance if I am a first-year student?

 Yes, students who are planning to attend or are currently registered at Mohawk College and can demonstrate financial need are eligible to apply.

 Am I eligible for financial assistance if I did not apply for OSAP?

-Yes, students are still eligible for financial assistance if not receiving OSAP.
+Yes, students are still eligible for financial assistance if they are not receiving OSAP.
 However, there is an expectation that applicants first access the OSAP program (or government funding from their home province, if not a resident of Ontario).

-Is a bursary considered to be income?
+Is an award considered to be income?

 What if I am receiving government assistance from a province other than Ontario?

 If you are receiving government assistance from a province other than Ontario, submit a copy of your Student Loan Notice of Assessment or Notifications of Awards with your application letter.

 Why can I not apply for Faculty Selected Awards?

 Faculty Selected Awards are generally scholarships that are determined and distributed in February.
 Academic Departments and Faculty will select the recipients based on specific criteria.